 Jérôme Donna is a qualified interior designer who has chosen to explore every facet of urban lighting.
-After a stint as project manager for the company Les Éclairagistes Associés (LEA), he moved to the Public Lighting Department (DEU) working as both lighting engineer and lighting artist.
-Every year since 2004, he has been on the lookout for new venues for illumination, creating and designing artworks with his fellow lighting enthusiasts.
+After a stint as project manager for Les Éclairagistes Associés (LEA), he moved to the Lyon Public Lighting Department working as both lighting engineer and lighting artist.
+Every year since 2004, he has been on the lookout for new venues to illuminate for the Festival of Lights, imagining and designing a number of installations with his fellow lighting enthusiasts.

 Floating through the air, particles of light disturb the peace of the Place des Célestins.
 Their movement seems to perform a strange, hypnotic ballet.
 As an allegory of the digital data sent every day through our communication networks, these fragments of virtual light come together to form a cloud in the middle of the square.
 This metallic nebula – a custodian of our memories – gets brighter and brighter until it reaches saturation point and explodes, irradiating the surrounding architecture.
 The shimmering particles spread out, creating amazing pictures on the theatre, trees and facades of the square, revealing their beauty.